POWER SUPPLY AND BATTERY OPTIONS

 ADDING A SECOND TRS JACK: This way, the battery (-) current will have its own return path back to the power supply.
 If you accidentally get "mixed up" and insert the guitar plug into the power supply jack etc, it won't hurt anything.

 USING A 4-PIN XLR FOR EVERYTHING: This is kind of what we do with the Sustainiac Model C CORD-ROUTING OPTION.
 The downside is that you have to install a 4-pin XLR jack into your guitar body.
 But, it is an "elegant" solution to the problem.
 The Model C CORD-ROUTING OPTION uses a 3/8 in. diameter "snake" cable that contains 2 shielded pairs.
 The guitar signal is carried on one shielded pair, and the battery current is carried on the other shielded pair.
 You end up with a single wire going from the guitar down to the floor, and no distortion or strange noises.
 We can sell lengths of this cable for $2.00 per foot.
-We have a few 4-pin XLR jacks and plugs in stock, which we will sell for $10 each.
-These items are not on the Sustainiac website because they are low-volume items.
+This item is not on the Sustainiac website because it is a low-volume item.

 Sustainiac is a registered trademark of Maniac Music, Inc.

 5348 N. Tacoma Ave, Indianapolis Indiana, USA, 46220; PHONE: 317-340-1161